Betaarterivirus suid 1

-Betaarterivirus suid 1, formerly Porcine reproductive and respiratory syndrome virus (PRRSV), is a virus that causes a disease of pigs, called porcine reproductive and respiratory syndrome (PRRS), also known as blue-ear pig disease (in Chinese, zhū láněr bìng 豬藍耳病).
+Porcine reproductive and respiratory syndrome virus (PRRSV), is a virus that causes a disease of pigs, called porcine reproductive and respiratory syndrome (PRRS), also known as blue-ear pig disease (in Chinese, zhū láněr bìng 豬藍耳病).
 This economically important, panzootic disease causes reproductive failure in breeding stock and respiratory tract illness in young pigs.

 History

-PRRS earlier known as “mystery swine disease” and “blue ear disease” during 1987-1988 in the United States and Canada caused first undiagnosed outbreaks, characterized by reproductive losses combined with respiratory signs.
+PRRS earlier known as "mystery swine disease" and "blue ear disease" during 1987–1988 in the United States and Canada caused first undiagnosed outbreaks, characterized by reproductive losses combined with respiratory signs.
 In 1990-1991, a similar disease was reported in several European countries such as Germany, The Netherlands, Belgium, Denmark, France, the United Kingdom, and Spain.
 The emergence of PRRS in Japan, Taiwan and mainland China was reported in 1987, 1991 and 1996, respectively.

 According to the WOAH, the disease is now present throughout the world, especially in countries with major pig production.
 Australia, New Zealand, Norway, Sweden and Switzerland are PRRS free.

-A better picture of PRRSV’s genetic diversity suggested that the virus was present in the field before the “original” outbreaks.
+A better picture of PRRSV's genetic diversity suggested that the virus was present in the field before the "original" outbreaks.
 The lack of recorded data concerning the prevalence prior to the epidemic was due to unawareness of PRRS.

 A hypothesis has been proposed that PRRSV derived of closely related murine lactate dehydrogenase-elevating virus.
 Phylogeographic analysis of PRRSV epidemiology suggested that the virus diversified into unique subpopulations in Russia and Belarus, approximately 110–140 years ago.
 However, still there is an uncertainty as to how, when and where the PRRSV emerged.

 Several important factors allowed PRRSV to expand further.
 The transformation of the pig industry worldwide in the 20th century plays a key role.
 The emergence of high-density confinement management practices and adoption of artificial insemination facilitated wide expansion and diversification of PRRSV.
 There is abundant evidence that PRRSV is present in wild boars.
 Wild animals may act as a natural reservoir for PRRSV and could be considered as an additional source of viral infections in domestic pigs.

 Current situation

 PRRSV is highly dynamic in nature.
 Increasing genetic diversity allows emergence of severe outbreaks characterized by an elevated abortion rate as well as mortality in growing pigs and sows.
 This happened in 1996, 2000 and 2007 in the US and in 2006 in China.
-Highly pathogenic and virulent “atypical” PRRSV isolates are regularly reported in different European countries: Belarus, Belgium, Hungary, Austria and others.
+Highly pathogenic and virulent "atypical" PRRSV isolates are regularly reported in different European countries: Belarus, Belgium, Hungary, Austria and others.
 Immunization programs of swine herds worldwide with attenuated vaccines made of both PRRSV genotypes provided initially optimistic results in the 1990s.

 At present PRRS, is one of the most significant infectious disease affecting the swine industry.
-It was also named as “pig AIDS” for emerging through accidental transspecies transmission and significant economic losses in worldwide pig production.
+It was also named as "pig AIDS" for emerging through accidental transspecies transmission and significant economic losses in worldwide pig production.